 The anxiety disorders in DSM-5 have many overlapping symptoms and features in common.6 They have, however, important distinguishing features critical to effective differential diagnosis.
 Likewise, anxiety treatments overlap with depression and among the various anxiety disorders themselves.
 This makes treatment easier because the doses and regimens are similar in the various disorders, although often starting lower and increasing more slowly with the anxiety disorders.

-Primary care providers must also consider all the patients who struggle with symptoms of anxiety including those ...
+Primary care providers must also consider all the patients who struggle with symptoms of ...